trosenkrantz/RAPTOR/README.md

   - Client.
   - server:
     - Multiple concurrent client connections.
-  - With and without TLS (`wss://` and `ws://`)
+  - With and without TLS (`wss://` and `ws://`).
+- Gateway between protocols:
+  - UDP multicast and serial port.
+  - Simulate network impairment:
-  - Text and binary data.
+    - Latency, corruption, and packet loss.
 - Can be used as CLI.
 - Sending capabilities:
-  - Interactively send text or binary data.
+  - Interactively send text and binary data.
-  - Send files.
   - Configure auto-replying (when receiving x, then send y).
     - Text and binary data.
-    - Regex match inputs, even for binary inputs.
+    - Use regular expressions to match input, even for binary input.
     - Define states, running a state machine.
 - Supports various OSs through Java, shell scripts, and .cmd (Windows) scripts.
 - Portable application, can be run from a USB stick.